 Amy Colyer Frogley

-She started painting with the talented Betsy Apgar Smith in Schoharie, NY and subsequently studied with Betsy’s teachers, Lois Woolley and renowned artist Hongnian Zhang at the Woodstock School of Art.
-While there she studied Portraiture, Still Life and Landscape painting.
+She started painting with the talented Betsy Apgar Smith in Schoharie, NY, and subsequently studied with Betsy's teachers, Lois Woolley and renowned artist Hongnian Zhang at the Woodstock School of Art.
+While there, she studied Portraiture, Still Life, and Landscape painting.
 They also coached her in private, classic, Chinese-method drawing.
-In 2011, she moved with her husband, Clark, and last remaining child to NYC so her daughter could study as a voice major at LaGuardia Performing Arts High School (the Fame High School).
+In 2011, she moved with her husband, Clark, and her last remaining child to NYC so her daughter could study as a voice major at LaGuardia Performing Arts High School (the Fame High School).
 Amy decided it was time to try to advance her studies at the Art Student's League.
 She studied Portraiture and Still Life with Gregg Kreutz for three years and was in the Max Ginsburg Atelier class for a year.
 She has also studied with Brandon Soloff and Michael Siegel.
 In 2014 she studied sculpture with Jonathan Shahn.
-She has written and illustrated two children’s books that she hopes to share in the near future and she is currently working on a monster canvas by the name of, “Sydonie Mansion.”
+She has written and illustrated two children's books that she hopes to share in the near future, and she is currently working on a monster canvas by the name of "Sydonie Mansion."

 Clark J Frogley

 Clark is the fifth of ten children of the late Dr. and Mrs. H. Ronald Frogley and was raised in Davenport, IA.
 Although Clark grew up with his attention focused on sports, even at the young age of 8, he loved to gather a group of fellow classmates around his desk in school and serenade them with the latest songs from the 1960's pop group, The Monkeys.
-By the time he entered college, he had discovered performing in earnest and went on to perform on The Great Wall of China, for the Crown Prince of Thailand, numerous television appearances around the World and performed for our US active military troops all over Asia and Europe.
-He has recorded several songs, commercial voiceovers, performed on river boat casinos and was hired by Disney World and Opry Land to perform in their live stage shows.
+By the time he entered college, he had discovered performing in earnest and went on to perform on The Great Wall of China, for the Crown Prince of Thailand, numerous television appearances around the world and performed for our US active military troops all over Asia and Europe.
+He has recorded several songs, commercial voiceovers, performed on riverboat casinos, and was hired by Disney World and Opry Land to perform in their live stage shows.
 It is not surprising that music eventually helped him meet his future bride, Amy Colyer.
-They have been married for over 28 years and have been blessed with 4 beautiful children.
+They have been married for over 34 years and have been blessed with four beautiful children and 8 grandchildren.